Pushing the limits for maximum bridge span

 Wind is a key determinant in the design of long-span bridges.
 This is why existing methods for calculating aerodynamic stability define the length that bridges can be built today.
 The ability to make more precise calculations would enable bridges to be built in areas currently beyond reach.

 Construction costs are another crucial factor in designing long-span bridges.
-It was while working on a conceptual design for the Sulafjord Crossing in Norway that Ramboll engineer Randi Nøhr Møller first spotted an opportunity for improving existing calculation methods.
-She realised that significant construction costs would be saved if she could reduce the number of potentially over-conservative assumptions used to calculate stability limits.
+It was while working on a conceptual design for the Sulafjord Crossing in Norway that I first spotted an opportunity for improving existing calculation methods.
+I realised that significant construction costs would be saved if the number of potentially over-conservative assumptions used to calculate stability limits could be reduced.

-This was how Randi, who is passionate about mathematics and physics, got the idea for an industrial PhD project.
+This was how I got the idea for an industrial PhD project.

 Where no bridge has gone before